snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

-# Snabbnfv Getting Started Guide
+# Snabb NFV Getting Started Guide

 ## Introduction

+[Snabb NFV](http://snabb.co/nfv.html) is typically deployed for OpenStack with components on the Network Node, the Database Node, and the Compute Nodes.
-This guide documents the minimal steps required to connect two virtual machines over Snabb Switch using the Snabbnfv Traffic application.
+This guide however documents the minimal steps required to connect two virtual machines over Snabb Switch using the Snabbnfv Traffic application.
+No need to install OpenStack or even virsh.
 A single compute node with at least 2 10GbE ports is sufficient to launch two VMs and pass traffic between them.

 ## Prerequisites

+* Compute node with a suitable PCIe slot for the NIC card (PCIe 2.0/3.0 x8)
-* Compute node running a fresh [Ubuntu 14.04.2 LTS](http://releases.ubuntu.com/14.04/)
+* [Ubuntu 14.04.2 LTS](http://releases.ubuntu.com/14.04/) installed on the compute node
-* 2 10Gbps Ethernet SFP+ ports based on [Intel 82599](http://www.intel.com/content/dam/www/public/us/en/documents/datasheets/82599-10-gbe-controller-datasheet.pdf) 10GbE controller
+* 2 10GbE Ethernet SFP+ ports based on [Intel 82599](http://www.intel.com/content/dam/www/public/us/en/documents/datasheets/82599-10-gbe-controller-datasheet.pdf) controller
-* Direct Attach/Twinaxial SFP+ cable
+* Direct Attach/Twinaxial SFP+ loopback cable

 ## Hardware setup

-Use the direct attach SFP+ cable to create a loop between both 10Gbps Ethernet ports.
+Use the direct attach SFP+ cable to create a loop between both 10GbE Ethernet ports.

 ## Compute node Kernel settings

 IOMMU must be disabled on the server as documented under [Compute Node Requirements](https://github.com/SnabbCo/snabbswitch/blob/master/src/program/snabbnfv/doc/compute-node-requirements.md).

-Disable intel_iommu and set hugepages for 24GB (each page has 2MB -> 12288 pages):
+Disable intel_iommu and set hugepages for 24GB (each page has 2MB -> 12288 pages).
+Allocating persistent huge pages on the kernel boot command line is the most reliable method as memory has not yet become fragmented.

 edit /etc/default/grub: